codeafridi/Antrea-PacketCapture/README.md

 tcpdump -r capture-traffic-generator.pcap > capture-output.txt
 ```

-That’s it — the controller is intentionally small and easy to read, and the steps above reproduce the full “on-demand capture by annotation” flow.
+Thats it nowthe controller is small and easy to read, and the steps above reproduce the full “on demand capture by annotation” flow.